tonychu805/syno_bi/documents/PRD.md

 - Unified color palette and metric definitions.
 - Automated refresh schedule (daily and weekly).
 - Embedded data dictionary and annotation fields.
-- Hosted in Tableau Cloud, connected directly to Supabase for live or scheduled extracts.
+- Hosted in Metabase, connected directly to Supabase for live or scheduled queries.

 ## 8. Forecasting and Prioritization Framework